felixwatts/farm/Plans.md

 ## Accommodation

 A-Frame cabin, fully glazed at front, no other glazing.
-The loca timber store (https://brookridgestore.com) does lengths up to 3m.
+The local timber store (https://brookridgestore.com) does lengths up to 6m.

 ## Water